-So let me guess, every time you need to talk about money in church, you wince.
-And so does everybody else.
+Let me guess.
+Every time you need to talk about money in church, you wince.
+And when you open your mouth and start talking, so does everybody else.

 If you’re going to be effective in ministry, you have to become comfortable talking about money.

-When you talk about money, it’s like you’re setting yourself up to be shot at.
-You almost always take bullets when you talk about money, even when you speak about it as earnestly, biblically and honestly as you know how.
+When you talk about money, it can feel like you’re putting a target on your back.
+You can end up taking a lot of flak — even when you speak about it as earnestly, Biblically, and honestly as you know how.

-That’s the biggest mistake you can make.
-Only talking about money when you need money is the best way to set everyone up to lose.
+That right there is the biggest mistake you can make.
+Only talking about money when you need money is the best way to set everyone up for failure.

-Nobody wins in that scenario: not the church, not your people, and not you as a leader.
+Nobody wins in that scenario – not the church, not your people, and certainly not you as a leader.

-But you have to talk about it.
-Why?
-Because there’s so much at stake if you don’t.
+Guys, please hear me when I say that you have to talk about money at church.
+There’s so much at stake if you don’t.

-I know what it’s like to lead with very meager resources as well as what it’s like to lead with more.
+I know what it’s like to lead with meager finances.
+I also know what it’s like to lead with more resources available.

 When I began in ministry, three small churches called me to be their pastor.